Saving energy and lowering your energy bills

 Saving energy at home is a great way to save money and take action on the climate emergency.

-Australian households generate about one fifth of Australia’s carbon emissions, which are causing rapid climate change.
+Darebin households generate about 38% of Darebin's total carbon emissions from gas and electricity use.
 Many households are also struggling to pay their power bills.
-There's so much we can do to use less energy in our homes and reduce our power bills.
+By using less energy in our homes, we can reduce our emissions and reduce our power bills.

-Find the best energy deal - get $250
+Find the best energy deal – get another $250

 One of the easiest ways to reduce energy costs is to compare energy offers.
-Victoria's Power Saving Bonus is a one-off, $250 payment to help ease cost-of-living pressures and to encourage Victorian households to look for a better energy deal.
+Victoria's Power Saving Bonus is a $250 payment from the Victorian government to help households manage their rising energy bills, and to encourage Victorian households to make sure they're getting the best energy deal.
+All households are eligible.

 For local help with applying for the bonus, there are a number of locations that can offer in-person help (please bring a copy of your electricity bill):